 - Medicare and Medicaid: Provide healthcare coverage.
 (See our articles on Medicare, Understanding the Low-Income Subsidy (LIS), and AD-Care and MSP)

-- Housing Assistance: Subsidized Senior Housing and HUD's Section 8 can help with affordable housing options.
-(See our Independent Senior Housing list and an article on Low-Income Housing Options)
+- Housing Assistance: Subsidized Senior Housing and HUD's Section 8 can help with affordable housing options.Ā (See our Independent Senior Housing list and an article on Low-Income Housing Options)Ā

 Community Resources

-- Supplemental Nutrition Assistance Program (SNAP): Offers monthly benefits (on a Bridge Card) to help individuals and families purchase nutritious food.
-(See our article on Understanding SNAP Benefits)
+- Supplemental Nutrition Assistance Program (SNAP): Offers monthly benefits (on a Bridge Card) to help individuals and families purchase nutritious food.Ā (See our article on Understanding SNAP Benefits)

-- Food Pantries and Meal Programs: Offer essential food resources to those in need, including food pantries or food clubs, meals-on-wheels, congregate meal programs, and Senior Project FRESH.
+- Food Pantries and Meal Programs: Offer essential food resources to those in need, including food pantries or food clubs, meals-on-wheels, Senior Project FRESH and congregate meal programs(AgeWell's Senior Discount Dining Program at Evergreen Commons)

 - Low-Income Home Energy Assistance Program (LIHEAP): Helps low-income households with energy bills, including heating and cooling costs.